-Editor's update: Since this article was published, we know of at least two studies that have looked at the accuracy of period and fertility tracking apps.
+Editor's update: Since this article was published, the FDA has approved the Natural Cycles app and basal body thermometer to prevent pregnancy as a Class II medical device.
+We know of at least two studies that have looked at the accuracy of period and fertility tracking apps.
 Here's what they found.

 In the last few years, one of the most ancient contraceptive methods has taken a modern turn.
 At last count, there are over 200 fertility awareness method (FAM) mobile applications (“apps”) for measuring, monitoring, and tracking women’s cycles.
 Before we dive into the apps, here’s an oh-so-brief overview of FAM.